jesscxc/date-collator/README.md

 These pieces we'll name:
 1) journal.txt
 2) date_collator.lua
-3) this_dates_events.txt
+3) date_events.txt

-The file journal.txt needs to start with the date and have the whole entry on one line.
-The last line needs a newline: "\n".
+The file journal.txt needs to start with the date and have each entry on one line.
+Look at journal.txt to see an example.

 Copy the date_collator.lua file into Trunk Notes. (note: The current version of Trunk Notes may have a bug where date_collator needs to end with .txt instead of .lua)

-Copy this_dates_events.txt to Trunk Notes, or paste this line into a page of your choosing:
+Copy date_events.txt into Trunk Notes, or paste this line into a page of your choosing:

-{{lua date_collator.lua, journal.txt, (start_year)}}
+{{lua date_collator.lua, journal.txt, start_year}}

-Put in the start_year that you want to start at.
+Put in the start_year that you want.

 The script will collate until reaching the current year.

-Going to this_dates_events.txt will load the script, run it on your journal, and output the text to the page.
+Going to date_events.txt will load the script, run it on your journal, and output the text to the page.

 ## Contributing
- - allow entries to be over multiple lines, where it starts at one date and then ends right before (\nYYYY-MM-DD), for example
+ - allow entries to be over multiple lines, where it starts at one date and then ends right before another (\nYYYY-MM-DD), for example
  - add features